dale-waterworth/ANDCodeChallenges/src/main/java/connect/four/readme.md

 If the game is over before the set of moves ends, the game should ignore the remaining moves and return the rightful winner.

-Rewards:
+## Rewards:

-:four:  Points are awarded for outputting the correct winner for each sample game
+###:four:  Points are awarded for outputting the correct winner for each sample game

+answer: Yellow - Red - Red

-:three:  Further points are awarded for visualising the game on screen (either a proper UI, or as some kind of console-art)
+###:three:  Further points are awarded for visualising the game on screen (either a proper UI, or as some kind of console-art)

-:three:  Further points are awarded for creating an interactive game which can be played against a basic computer player
+###:three:  Further points are awarded for creating an interactive game which can be played against a basic computer player

 Submission: